Note! This set-up guide is for customers that are using the Cloudmore.com domain name to log into Cloudmore.

-A Cloud Service Broker is required to set up their own Azure Enterprise application within their own Azure AD.
-Each Azure Enterprise application will need to complete a manual step where the Azure AD Federation Metadata is sent to Cloudmore.
+Cloud Service Brokers are required to set up their Azure Enterprise application in their Azure AD.
+Each Azure Enterprise application requires the completion of a manual step so that the Azure AD Federation Metadata can be sent to Cloudmore.

-An Azure user account needs to have an existing account within Cloudmore to be able to use SSO.
+An Azure user account needs to have a corresponding account in Cloudmore to be able to use SSO.
 Access levels and permissions are all handled in Cloudmore.

-The Cloudmore user account needs to have a username that matches the mail attribute of the SSO claim.
-You can either use the AD user’s user.mail property or configure another field to be sent to the mail property, as long as the name is formatted as an email address and matches the user username in Cloudmore.
+The Cloudmore user account should also have a username that matches the mail attribute of the SSO claim.
+You can either use the AD user’s user.mail property or configure another field to be sent to the mail property, as long as the name is formatted as an email address and matches the user's username in Cloudmore.

-If you want to prevent your users from logging into Cloudmore directly, please assign long, complex passwords that you don’t share with your users.
+If you want to prevent your users from logging into Cloudmore directly, please create long, complex passwords that you don’t share with your users.

 Setting Up an Azure Enterprise Application

 2. On the left navigation pane, select the Azure Active Directory.